-When the tank is full, the red light on the toilet control panel will be lit, indicating that flushing is not recommended.
-The Black Water Tank monitoring feature in the touchscreen display at the helm will also indicate the holding tank is full.
-The tank must either be pumped out by an approved waste dumping station through the waste deck fitting or be pumped overboard with the macerator discharge pump, when legal to do so.
+The holding tank is located in the bilge.
+You should monitor the fluid level in the holding and do not flush the toilet when the tank is full.
+The holding tank must either be pumped out by an approved waste dumping station through the waste deck fitting or be pumped overboard with the macerator discharge pump, when legal to do so.

-A momentary switch with a key activated lockout is located in the head compartment overboard discharge pump switch panel.
-The overboard macerator discharge pump is in the forward bilge below the cabin sole.
-The discharge valve is in the forward bilge next to the sump system.
+A switch with a key activated lockout is located in the head compartment switch panel.
+The overboard macerator discharge pump is in the forward bilge below the lower removable access hatch in the head compartment.
+The discharge valve is in the cabin bilge next to the sump system.
 The pump discharges holding tank waste to a thru-hull fitting in the hull below the waterline.